-For a long time, malware was isolated to Windows due to its dominance in the computer market, eventually moving on to infect Mac and Linux computers (to a lesser degree).
-Now, malware presents a threat to mobile devices, including Android.
-Are you prepared?
+Malware’s or viruses were initially isolated to the Windows OS due to its dominance in the computer market.
+Now, malware’s presents a threat to mobile devices, including Android.

 Signs of Malware infected Android device

-Just like your computer, your Android phone starts showing some evil signs of Malware Once its infected.
-If your device is behaving strangely, like frequent lag issues and you haven’t changed anything in the past few days it could be a Malware virus.
+Just like your computer, your Android phone starts showing some evil signs of malware once it has been infected.
+If your device is behaving strangely and is facing frequent lag issues while not changing anything in the past few days, it could be a Malware or a virus.

-- Data usage: Generally unexplained data usage is the most common malware sign as lot of malware exist to collect your personal information like Credit card, Contacts & Back account details etc. All this data is transferred in the background without your permission.
-You can check if any App or any strange thing utilizing too much Data in background.
+- Data usage: Generally, unexplained data usage is the most common malware sign as a lot of malware exist to collect your personal information like your Credit card number and pin, Contacts & Bank account details etc. All this data is transferred in the background without your permission.
+You can check if any App is utilizing too much Data in the background.

-- Reduced battery life: Most of the malware are made to annoy the users by sucking up their battery by running in background.
+- Reduced battery life: Most of the malware’s are made to annoy the users by sucking up their battery by running in the background.
 If you are facing strange battery drain issues, it could be a Malware.

-- Auto drop Phone calls: Sometimes, you might observe random drop in phone calls this occur mostly due to Network issues.
-But its normal only if it happens sometimes not everytime.
-This could be a malware which is working in background.
+- Auto drop Phone calls: Sometimes, you might observe a random drop in phone calls.
+This occurs mostly due to Network issues.
+It’s normal only if it happens rarely and regularly.
+This could be a malware which is working in the background.

 You can never stop malware if you keep downloading Apps or anything from unknown sites.
 The only way to stop malware is to stop downloading cracked softwares for your Android device, Stop plugging your phone to a unprotected computer.

-- Check Developer’s record : Let’s say there’s an app you really want but there are no reviews on it and you don’t feel like waiting.
+Let’s say there’s an app you want, but there are no reviews on it, and you don’t feel like waiting.
 You can always check the developer’s other apps to see if they have a reputable track record.
-If this is their first app, though, you’re back to square one and your best bet is to be safe than sorry.
+If this is their first app, though, you’re back to square one, and your best bet is to be safe than sorry.

-- Rooted phones : For those of you who have rooted your Android devices, Be careful while granting superuser permissions to unknown Apps.
-If you grant Superuser access to every app that asks for it, then you’re just asking for malware to gain full control of your device.
+For those of you who have rooted your Android devices, be careful while granting superuser permissions to unknown Apps.
+If you allow Superuser access to every app that asks for it, then you’re just asking for malware to gain full control of your device.

-Sometimes, its hard to remove a Malware completely.
-If a security App detects a Malware and even after uninstalling, it comes back.
-There might be another App in your phone that is downloading the infected everytime.
+Sometimes, it is hard to eradicate malware.
+If a security App detects a Malware, and even after uninstalling, it comes back.
+There might be another App in your phone that is downloading the infected app every time.